ePages-de/epages-docs/_posts/2017/2017-08-17-tracing-the-suspect-a-microservices-murder-mystery.md

 }
 </style>

-The [first post][haystack] in this series of blog posts about debugging microservices covered, how we can produce structured log events to ease log aggregation.
+The [first post][haystack] in this series of blog posts about debugging microservices covered how we can produce structured log events to ease log aggregation.
 We also introduced the concept of log correlation using a `correlation-id`, that spans multiple microservices to connect related log events.
 In this second post we will enhance the JSON log structure, and dive deeper into the topic of **distributed tracing**.